mike-ward/Nancy.Pile/README.md

 Nancy.Pile
 ==========

-Takes a pile of files and concatonates them into a single resource.
+Takes a pile of files and concatenates them into a single resource.
 It's a super simple asset bundler for NancyFx.

 ## Features ##